nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 5. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the three empty data files named `addressbook.json`, `datesbook.json`, `lessonbook.json` it creates with the corresponding files that contain the data of your previous TutorsPet home folder.
+**A**: Install the app in the other computer, and there will be three empty data files named `addressbook.json`, `datesbook.json`, `lessonbook.json`.
+Replace these three files with the corresponding files of the same names from your previous TutorsPet home folder.

 **Q**: Do I have to connect to the internet to use this application? <br>
 **A**: No, TutorsPet is an offline application.
 No internet connection is needed.

-**Q**: What is the optimal display setting for this application? <br>
+**Q**: What is the optimal display settings for this application? <br>
 **A**: The default settings of almost all desktops support our application perfectly.
 However, if you want to personalise your window size, the optimal display resolution is 1920 * 1080 and scaled to 150%.